Thomas Oates |

 Graduate Teaching Assistant

-John is a fourth-year Ph.D. student in American Studies and works in the department as a Teaching Assistant.
+John is a Ph.D. student in American Studies and works in the department as a Teaching Assistant.
 His current research considers the ways U.S. culture indices, prefigures, and responds to economic, political, and geographic transformations — with a particular focus on labor.
 In the past, he has worked as a research assistant for the Iowa Labor History Oral Project (ILHOP).

 |